 So, let’s continue our Book of Acts Bible Study.
 Today’s Scripture reference comes mainly from Acts 2:12-21.

 The Day of Pentecost And Skepticisms

 On the Day of Pentecost, Apostle Peter commenced putting to rest the skepticism and the ignorance of the people in Jerusalem concerning the Holy Ghost.

 Apostle Peter continued his first sermon since the ascension of Jesus to heaven.
 He explained the cause of Pentecost.

-Peter told them that what they are witnessing is the fulfil
+Peter told them that what they were witnessing was the fulfil

 He says: “But this [the one hundred twenty disciples speaking in tongues] is that which was spoken by the prophet Joel” (Acts 2:16).